PJMantoss/mern_app/README.md

 An app where users can share can share places (with images and location) with other users.
 It's all CRUD, has multiple data models and Authentication and Authorization is required.

 ## Tools Used
-- MERN (MongoDB, Express, Reactjs, Node)
+- MongoDB, Express, Reactjs, Node (MERN)
+- CSS

 ## Dependencies
 - axios